chrwave/Hand_Eye_Calibration/README.md

 Included in this repository is a guide for hand-eye calibration (eye in hand) using Python and OpenCV.\
 The guide uses the "DTU UR Equipment Functions" by Bisssen and pandaman35 (https://github.com/Bisssen/DTU_UR_equipment_functions).
 However, the necessary functions has already been included in this repository.

-The guide "Guide_To_HandEye_Calibration.pdf" describes the process of using the Python script to obtain the transformation matrix from end effector to camera as well as the camera matrix and distortion coefficients.
+The guide "Guide_To_HandEye_Calibration.pdf" describes the process of using the Python script to obtain the transformation matrix from end-effector to camera as well as the camera matrix and distortion coefficients.

 The folder "ExamplePictures" features 10 images taken with a camera mounted on the end-effector of an UR5.
 Notice that the end-effector is rotated, placed at different heights etc.